AnswerDotAI/bert24/src/data/README.md

 #### Calculating the tokens in a dataset
 We can gather the number of total tokens and the tokens per instance using `python source_stats.py`.
 This is still in progress.

 ## Config format
 TODO: copy from old README

-## Statistics
-Various statistics can be found in the [statistics](path_to_stats) folder, such as the number of tokens per instance and size and instances numbers of the subsets.